 Councillors can best help individual members of the community by satisfying themselves that their council's policies are being carried out correctly.
 If a councillor thinks that a policy needs changing, they need to debate this in a full meeting of council.
-It is inappropriate for a councillor to informally attempt to ignore or alter a policy in order to satisfy the demands of special groups.
+It is inappropriate for a councillor to attempt to ignore or alter a policy outside the formal meeting structure.